webhintio/hint/packages/rule-apple-touch-icons/README.md

 Other notes:

-* Not declaring the touch icon in the page, and just having it in the root of the site is not recommended as [Apple usually changes what is requested by default][h5bp issue 1622].
+* Not declaring the touch icon in the page, and having it in the root of the site is not recommended as [Apple usually changes what is requested by default][h5bp issue 1622].

 * In older versions of Safari for iOS the [`precomposed` keyword][icon